dch42/sq/README.md

 # sq
-Simple shell script to square images using Imagemagick (`convert` for compatibility).
+Simple shell script to square images using Imagemagick.
+Uses 'convert' for compatibility on older systems.

 ## Installation